TPE exam guidance

 - Ending the AM paper

-At the end of the AM paper, when you break for lunch, stop the Proctorio recording by closing the tab but do not click on the ‘complete assessment’ button.
+At the end of the AM paper, when you break for lunch, stop the remote invigilation software recording by closing the tab but do not click on the ‘complete assessment’ button.

 - Your lunch break (between AM and PM papers)

-During the lunch break between the AM and PM papers you must close both Proctorio and Cirrus by closing the window in your browser.
-During the break you must not perform any exam-related activity, including working on your morning paper, adding to your notes or preparing any notes for your afternoon paper.
+During the lunch break between the AM and PM papers you must close both remote invigilation software and the assessment platform by closing the window in your browser.
+During the break you must not perform any assessment-related activity, including working on your morning paper, adding to your notes or preparing any notes for your afternoon paper.

 - Starting the PM paper

-Enter the PM paper via your Cirrus dashboard and by clicking 'continue assessment'.
-As with the AM paper, you can access the exam 15 minutes early to print the paper and perform the room scan.
+Enter the PM paper via your assessment platform dashboard and by clicking 'continue assessment'.
+As with the AM paper, you can access the assessment 15 minutes early to print the paper and perform the room scan.

-At the end of the exam time (or at the end of the PM paper for TPE Case Study) you will have to upload your exam response file(s) following these steps:
+The assessment platform will close at the end of the assessment time.
+You will have to upload your assessment response file(s) before the assessment time ends (or before the end of the PM paper for the TPE Case Study) by following these steps:

-- Ensure that you're still being recorded and sharing your screen on Proctorio.
+- Ensure that you're still being recorded and sharing your screen on remote invigilation software.

 - Download a copy of your response file(s) to your desktop and switch off auto-save.

-- Make sure no company logos are within the response as these are not permitted and might result in the exam attempt being declared void.
+- Make sure no company logos are within the response as these are not permitted and might result in the assessment attempt being declared void.

 - Make sure that you've named your file(s) with your candidate number, the subject name and, for the TPE Case Study only, whether the file relates to the AM (Question 1) or PM (Question 2) paper (e.g. 12345_TPE_AM).